DennisWayo/QubitMachine/README.md

 One of the major benefits of VQLS is its scalability.
 The variational approach can handle larger systems with fewer qubits by compressing the state space and approximating the solution.
 This makes VQLS a promising tool for applications in quantum machine learning, materials science, and other fields where solving large linear systems is essential.

-In summary, the variational quantum linear solver stands out as a key development for harnessing the current generation of quantum computers, allowing for efficient and scalable solutions to linear systems that classical methods struggle to compute effectively.
+Variational quantum linear solver stands out as a key development for harnessing the current generation of quantum computers, allowing for efficient and scalable solutions to linear systems that classical methods struggle to compute effectively.

+## Challenge

+- Remodel or reproduce Carlos Bravo-Pireto's Variational Quantum Linear Solver

-## Challenge Objectives
+## Objectives

-This guide supports our driven solution to the challenge given using Classiq which involves Pauli matrices and quantum program creation:

-We developed a quantum program that computes the equation involving Pauli matrices over qubits, and satisfies the requirements:
+We aimed at developing a quantum program that computes the equation involving Pauli matrices over qubits, and satisfies the requirements:

 1. A correct cost function and quantum ansatz.
 2. Execute the quantum algorithm using a state-vector simulator.
 3. Output the program’s CX-gate count.